Neural-Systems-at-UIO/QCAlign/docs/introduction.rst

 **2. The quality of the atlas-registration performed in the QUINT workflow:** detect regions that are poorly registered, or where the registration cannot be verified.

-In addition (not related to the quality control), QCAlign makes it easier for the user to explore the atlas hierarchy and decide on a customized hierarchy level for the investigation.
+In addition (not related to the quality control), QCAlign makes it easier for the user to explore the atlas hierarchy and decide on a customized hierarchy level to use for the investigation.

 **How does it work?**
 ---------------------